 Charles and I both grew up camping, so when we had a family of our own we knew that a trailer was a must.
 We didn’t want to spend a lot, and ended up picking up a 2005 Jayco Eagle 5th wheel trailer from Facebook Marketplace.
 Fast forward to three days into Covid restrictions and Charles, out of boredom (prompted by a mouse infestation), gutted the trailer.
 Alright, I thought, let’s do this!
-If you prefer a video tour, scroll down to the bottom for my saved Instagram Live tour!
+If you prefer a video tour, head here for my Instagram Live tour!

 Is Renovating a Camper a Lot of Work?

 Heck YES!
 It’s a labour of love and requires a bit of skill (which I don’t have for the record but thankfully Charles does).
 We kept the cabinets and most of the bathroom along with the countertops in all the areas, but gutted everything else including the sofa and dining set along with the TV.
 I realize a lot of people like camping with a TV, I’m just not one of them.